rcstein/qtax/README.md

 * Severance taxes are taxes on the removal of natural resources from land or water by the quantity of products removed or sold.

-*For tax categories prior to 2005, see the Census Bureau's 1992 Classification Manual at https://www.census.gov/topics/public-sector/about/classification-manual.html*
+*The tax category definitions are largely unchanged from the system used prior to 2005.
+Consult the Census Bureau’s 1992 and 2006 Classification Manuals https://www.census.gov/topics/public-sector/about/classification-manual.html for more detail.*

 ##  Data